itech-magazine/jan2021/docs/pages/mds/application-programming-interface.md

 >Best Practice-4 : Use Rate Limiting and Throttling

-In order to avoid **DDOS, DOS** attacks, each consumer of APN should be rate limited and should detect if too many requests are coming from a single consumer in a short duration.
+In order to avoid **DDOS, DOS** attacks, each consumer of API should be rate limited and should detect if too many requests are coming from a single consumer in a short duration.

 >Best Practice-5: API Versioning